seperman/django-generic-utils/README.md

-generics
+## Django Generics v 0.1
 ========

-Is a collection of generic functions for a Django site
+Django Generics is a collection of generic useful functions/classes for a Django site

+##Installation

+Install from PyPi:

+    pip install django-generics